Browse Principal Investigators

 • Ian Cross Professor Ian Cross

-My research explores the biological and cultural bases for human musicality, in particular, the mechanisms underlying the capacity for achievement and maintenance of inter-individual synchrony of behaviour, those underlying the experience of meani...
+I am now Emeritus Profesor of Music & Science.
+My research explores the biological and cultural bases for human musicality, in particular, the mechanisms the human capacity for affiliative communicative interaction in music and in speech.
+This in...

-Brain Physics is a very young branch of clinical neuroscience, certainly not defined in any encyclopedia.
-It summarizes physical interactions between volumes, flows and pressures in brain.
-Measurement, data processing and analysis, forecasting and...
+Brain Physics summarizes physical interactions between volumes, flows and pressures in brain.
+Measurement, data processing and analysis, forecasting and modeling of various cerebral phenomena as autoregulation of CBF or pressure-volume compensatio...

 • Tim Dalgleish Dr Tim Dalgleish